 With her base in Sadiya, she worked with the tribals for a decade before joining as head of Jorhat BT College.
 He served the college till her retirement.

-Indira got advanced level training from Maria Montessori in Ahmedabad and completed her Master’s degree from University of Edinburgh.
+Indira got advanced level training from Maria Montessori in Ahmedabad and completed her Master’s degree from the University of Edinburgh and short duration training from Oxford.

 Mereng, a fictionalised biography by Anuradha Sharma Pujari captures her life and Bisishta sikshabida Indira Miri by Hiranmayi Dewi is her biography.